Practical DDD in Golang: Module

 to the package structure within the Module, in this design, each layer has knowledge of all the layers below it,

 but no knowledge of the layers above it.
-This means that the infrastructure
+This means that the infrastructure layer can depend on all other layers,

-layer depends on none.
-Just below the infrastructure
+while the domain layer depends on none.
+Just below the infrastructure layer is the presentation layer, which

-layer (although “interface” is a reserved word in Go, so “presentation” is
+we can also refer to as the interface layer (although “interface” is a reserved word in Go, so “presentation” is

 a suitable alternative).
-Finally, situated between the presentation and domain layers is the application
+Finally, situated between the presentation and domain layers is the application layer.

 The advantage of this layering approach in Go is that it helps us avoid cyclic dependencies, which can lead to